Is my asthma covered by my Global Health Insurance Card (GHIC)?

 What types of questions will I be asked about my asthma?

-So we can give you a quote that meets your needs, we will need to ask you the following questions about your asthma:
+To give you an accurate quote, we will need to ask you some questions about your asthma:

-- Have you ever had a diagnosis made of COPD (chronic bronchitis or emphysema)?
+- Have you ever had a diagnosis of COPD (chronic bronchitis or emphysema)?